Quantcast

 Daniel Radcliffe has declared that “trans women are women”.
 (Getty)

-Harry Potter star Daniel Radcliffe wasted little time in publicly coming out to defend trans people after JK Rowling’s essay was published in 2020.
+Daniel Radcliffe played the titular boy wizard himself, and wasted little time in publicly coming out to defend trans people after Rowling’s essay was published.

-The actor and long-time queer ally wrote a blog for LGBTQ+ charity The Trevor Project in which he clearly stated: “Transgender women are women.”
+In 2020, the actor and long-time queer ally wrote a blog for LGBTQ+ charity The Trevor Project.
+“Transgender women are women,” he clearly stated.

-Radcliffe continued: “Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional health care associations who have far more expertise on this subject matter than either Jo or I.”
+“Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional healthcare associations who have far more expertise on this subject matter than either Jo [Rowling] or I.”

 Radcliffe doubled down on his comments two years later, telling Indiewire he had “met so many queer and trans kids and young people who had a huge amount of identification with Potter on that”.

-Seeing people hurt following Rowling’s words made Radcliffe want people to know “not everybody in the franchise felt that way”, he said.
+Seeing people hurt following Rowling’s words made Radcliffe want people to know that “not everybody in the franchise felt that way.”

 Emma Watson – Hermione Granger